A copy of my full thesis can be downloaded from the link below.

 MEADOWS, M. (2013).
 Examining the Relative Disagreement model of Opinion Dynamics with Klemm-Equíluz social network topologies.
 Proceedings of DHSS 2013.

-Links to a collection of some of the websites that I have made with my own bare hands
+A collection of some of the websites I maintain.

 The British Universities' Chess Association is the governing body responsible for organising national university chess tournaments.
 I took over the management of British Universities' Chess Association website in 2012 and in 2018 developed a new site to showcase the association's 76 year history.